Aurora Above the Maples: Just North of Toronto | October 2024 |

 - 1 min read

-You don’t need to travel to the Arctic to witness the aurora’s magic.
-In October 2024, a rare G3 geomagnetic storm lit up skies across southern Ontario — and tucked away in Nashville Conservation Reserve, just outside the Toronto city lights, I found myself under a sky exploding in green, violet, and pink.
+But this time, tucked away in Nashville Conservation Reserve, just outside the Toronto city lights, I found myself under a sky exploding in green, violet, and pink.
 This blog is a visual diary of that extraordinary night: where fall seasonal tones meets the cosmic glow.

 The Unexpected Show

 A news alert popped up on my phone predicting increased Northern Lights activity in the southern region of Canada.
 With no expectations, I went to the nearest dark area to avoid light pollution.
-No lengthy drives or northern expeditions—just 20 min drive north west of Toronto, a camera, and a lucky night.
+No lengthy drives or northern expeditions, just 20 min drive north west of Toronto, a camera and a lucky night.
 On a chilly late evening, I moved away from the parking lot to avoid the headlights of other visitors, following a faint green band on the horizon.

 Green Between the Trees